cyberark/ansible-role-conjur/README.md

         command: rails s
 ```

-The above example uses the variables defined in the `variables` block to map environment
+The example above uses the variables defined in the `variables` block to map environment
 variables to Conjur variables.
-The above case would result in the following being
+This results in the following being
 executed on the remote node:

 ```sh